 Why Hire An Attorney

 Less than 60% of the fiancée and marriage visa petitions filed ever result in a visa being issued.
-A denial of a spousal visa is truly tragic in that it usually means that the foreign spouse of a U.S. citizen will never be allowed to enter the U.S. The officers who conduct the visa interviews at the U.S. Consulates throughout the world have tremendous discretion when deciding whether to issue the fiancée or spousal visa.
-Unfortunately, during the past few years, we have seen a disturbing trend, more prevalent in some Consulates than in others, of outright denials of both K1 fiancée visas and spousal visas in situations where all of the requirements for the visa issuance were met and the visa should have been approved.
-Some of the ways we have successfully overcome this problem are by advising our clients as to the visa that gives their visa application the best chance of success, collection and preparation of documents specific to the Consulate that will be processing the visa application and thorough preparation of the fiancée or spouse for the visa interview starting as early as when we are hired for the fiancée or spousal visa.
+A denial of a spousal visa is truly tragic in that it can mean that the foreign spouse of a U.S. citizen will never be allowed to enter the U.S. The officers who conduct the visa interviews at the U.S. Consulates throughout the world have tremendous discretion when deciding whether to issue the fiancée or spousal visa.
+Unfortunately, during the past several years, we have seen a disturbing trend, more prevalent in some Consulates than in others, of outright denials of both K1 fiancée visas and spousal visas in situations where all the requirements for the visa issuance were met and the visa should have been approved.
+Some of the ways we successfully overcome this problem includes advising our clients as to the visa that gives them the best chances of success, collection and preparation of documents specific to the Consulate that will be processing the visa application and thorough preparation of the fiancée or spouse for the visa interview starting as early as when we are hired for the fiancée or spousal visa.
 All of this just makes it more evident that anyone who is really serious about bringing a foreign fiancée or spouse to the U.S. would be crazy not to hire an immigration attorney who has a lot of experience in obtaining fiancée or marriage visas.

 Your Three Choices

 Do It Yourself